-The eye learns with it: That’s why your e-learning will be significantly more successful when you use visual elements.
+The eye learns with: That's why your e-learning will be significantly more successful if you use visual elements.
 We provide you with examples and concrete tips for creating your next online course!

-We humans are simply structured.
-We are not machines that can easily process abstract formulas.
-Therefore, your online course should be as easy to process as possible.
-Assuming your participants have brains instead of microchips.
+We humans are simply made.
+We are not machines that can process abstract formulas easily.
+Therefore, your online course should be as simple to process as possible, provided your participants have brains instead of microchips.
 Support learning by offering them as many images as possible.
-Here, “image” does not always mean a photo; it can cover a whole range: from graphics to emojis to videos.
+Here, "image" does not always mean a photo but can cover a wide range: from graphics to emojis to videos.
 But more on that later!

 Storytelling is a great method to capture your participants' attention.
-This applies to presentations just as much as to online courses, such as onboarding.
-However, words, whether written or spoken, are not always the best choice in storytelling: Through visual elements, the content is easier to understand.
-This increases motivation, your participants are more likely to stay engaged, and the success of learning is greater.
-In pictorial terms, this means:
+This applies to presentations just as much as to online courses, especially in onboarding.
+However, words—whether written or spoken—are not always the best choice in storytelling: With visual elements, the content is easier to understand.
+This increases motivation; your participants are more likely to stay engaged, and the learning success is greater.
+To put it visually:

-What kinds of visual elements are there?
+What types of visual elements are there?
 These 6 options are particularly helpful for online courses:

 Videos